-The question is what constitutes ‘good’ or ‘not good’ in the Builder-Judge eyes?
-This question is important for us, since we too are a part of ELKM Judgment.
+What then constitutes ‘good’ or ‘not good’ in the Builder’s eyes?
+This question is important for us since we too are involved in ELKM’s Judgment.

 1: What is ‘good’ in ELoKiM’s eyes?

 1. ‘Good’ meana just ‘feeling good,’ He was ‘pleased’.
 Hence the Kabbalitic notion that the initial impetus for CREATION was the CREATOR’S Desire to ‘feel good,’ nachat ruach, about His CREATION.
 We too are born to make Him ‘feel good’ about us.